The popularity of metal stamping parts has only grown over the decades since it was first introduced and for a good reason.

 Any information left out may mean delays or rises in costs due to the added complexity and tolerances of the parts that are being made.

-In addition, the design itself will also affect the tolerances which may be too tight in terms of intricacies to properly make.
+Besides, the design itself will also affect the tolerances, which may be too tight in terms of intricacies to correctly make.

 For example, a desire to remove all the sharp edges can be difficult to interpret, much less carried out as desired.
 Parts with all the edges rounded may not be possible or practical.
 However, if the desire is to round off one or two edges, that may be accomplished in the stamping process.

 Plastic: Most manufacturers will not recommend using other materials such as cast metal or plastic in the stamping process.

 That is because someone designs precision metal stamping for sheet metal made of the substances mentioned above.
 We would not recommend substituting plastic.